Princeton School of Public and International Affairs

-The Princeton School of Public and International Affairs (formerly the Woodrow Wilson School of Public and International Affairs) is a professional public policy school at Princeton University.
+The Princeton School of Public and International Affairs (abbrev.
+SPIA; formerly the Woodrow Wilson School of Public and International Affairs) is a professional public policy school at Princeton University.
 The school provides an array of comprehensive coursework in the fields of international development, foreign policy, science and technology, and economics and finance through its undergraduate (AB) degrees, graduate Master of Public Affairs (MPA), Master of Public Policy (MPP), and PhD degrees.